 · My Experience Living in Detroit

 · P stands for Preschool teacher, not Pedophile

 · Puberty x2 – When your body gets it wrong the first time, try again

 The Human Library is a community event in partnership with OCC’s Orchard Ridge and Highland Lakes Campus Diversity and Inclusion Committees, the Multicultural/Multiracial Community Council of Farmington Hills (MCMR) and the Farmington Community Library.
 This event is free, open to the public and hosted at the Farmington Hills Community Library, 32737 W. 12 Mile Rd, Farmington Hills, MI 48334.

 Founded in 2000 in Copenhagen, Denmark, a Human Library is a collection of individuals who have been unfairly or negatively labeled and are available for “check out,” creating a cross section of “books” that represent the diversity of our population.

-About OCC - With five campuses throughout Oakland County, OCC offers degrees and certificates in approximately 100 career fields as well as university transfer degrees in business, science and liberal arts.
+About OCC - With multi campus system throughout Oakland County, OCC offers degrees and certificates in approximately 100 career fields as well as university transfer degrees in business, science and liberal arts.
 The College provides academic and developmental experiences allowing each student to reach their full potential and enhance the communities they serve.
 More than a million students have enrolled in the college since it opened in 1965.